depuits/esphome-AButt/README.md

 # Esphome AButt custom component

 Custom component for [esphome](https://esphome.io/) which aims to have a simplified multiclick button component in place of the [binary sensor on multiclick](https://esphome.io/components/binary_sensor/index.html?highlight=binar#binary-sensor-on-multi-click).
+This implementation uses the [AButt library](https://github.com/depuits/AButt).

 ## Instalation